-Topic CN2 ANZ Capital Notes 7 ANZ resale rights Yes, with APRA's prior written approval Yes, with APRA's prior written approval - see Section 2.3 Other ANZ early redemption or resale options Tax Events and Regulatory Events with APRA's prior written approval Tax Events and Regulatory Events with APRA's prior written approval - see Section 2.3 Other ANZ early conversion options/ events Tax Events and Regulatory Events with APRA's prior written approval Change of control Tax Events and Regulatory Events with APRA's prior written approval - see Section 2.3 Change of Control Event - see Section 2.4 Automatic conversion or write-off following a trigger event Yes, ANZ must convert CN2 if the common equity capital ratio of the ANZ Level 1 Group or the ANZ Level 2 Group as prescribed by APRA falls to or below 5.125% or if a non-viability event occurs.
+Торіс CN1 ANZ Capital Notes 6 ANZ resale rights Yes, with APRA's prior wrriten approval Yes, with APRA's prior written approval - see Section 2.3 Other ANZ early redemption or resale options Tax and regulatory events with APRA's prior written approval Tax and Regulatory Events with APRA's prior written approval - see Section 2.3 Other ANZ early conversion options Tax and regulatory events with APRA's prior written approval Change of control Tax and Regulatory Events with APRA's prior written approval - see Section 2.3 Change of Control Event - see Section 2.4 Automatic conversion or write-off following a trigger event Yes, ANZ must convert CN1 if the common equity capital ratio of the ANZ Level 1 Group or the ANZ Level 2 Group as prescribed by APRA falls to or below 5.125% or if a non-viability event occurs.
+If ANZ is unable to convert within 5 business days of the trigger event, the CN1 will not be converted but will instead be written off.
 Yes, ANZ must Convert the Notes if a Common Equity Capital Trigger Event in respect of the ANZ Level 1 Group or the ANZ Level 2 Group, or a Non-Viability Trigger Event, occurs - see Section 2.5.
-If ANZ is unable to convert within 5 business days of the trigger event, the CN2 will not be converted but will instead be written off.
 If the Notes are not Converted within 5 Business Days of a Trigger Event Conversion Date for any reason (including an Inability Event) in accordance with the Note Terms, the Notes may be Written Off - see Section 6.1.9.
 Capital classification Additional Tier 1 Capital Additional Tier 1 Capital Voting rights No right to vote at general meeting of holders of Ordinary Shares No right to vote at general meeting of holders of Ordinary Shares Ranking Equal to ANZ Capital Securities, senior to Ordinary Shares, subordinated to claims of senior creditors (including ANZ depositors) Equal to ANZ Capital Securities, senior to Ordinary Shares, subordinated to claims of Senior Creditors (including ANZ depositors)